open-pay/openpay-swift-ios/README.md

 	openpay = Openpay(withMerchantId: MERCHANT_ID, andApiKey: API_KEY, isProductionMode: false, isDebug: false,countryCode: "MX")
 }

 //You can instantiate with a country code.
-Currently supported codes are: MX and CO.
+Currently supported codes are: MX for Mexico, CO for Colombia and PE for Peru.
 Any other code will do a fallback to MX an MX is the default if you dont specify a country code.

 ```